tommaso82/friends/README.md

 ## Installation

 1.  **Requirements:**
-    Make sure you have ZNC installed and are running Python 3.8+
+    Make sure you have ZNC installed and Python 3.8+

 2.  **Setup:**